OPS-E2E-PPE/VBA-Docs/api/Project.Application.TogglePreventResOveralloc.md

 ## Remarks

-When the  **Prevent Overallocations** command is active, Project automatically moves tasks so that resources do not become overallocated because of changes made in the Team Planner view.
+When the **Prevent Overallocations** command is active, Project automatically moves tasks so that resources don't become overallocated because of changes made in the Team Planner view.
 Overallocations that exist when the **Prevent Overallocations** command is made active are also resolved.

 The **TogglePreventResOveralloc** method corresponds to the **Prevent Overallocations** command on the **Format** tab under **Team Planner Tools** on the ribbon.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]